f97-26082023/n/README.md

     $ ./gofire server run

-n.f97.xyz will listen at port 8080 as default.
+gofire will listen at port 8080 as default.
 Then you can visit http://{YOUR_HOST_ADDRESS}:8080/ .

 ### Build from source
 Make sure you have [Golang](https://golang.org/), [GCC](http://gcc.gnu.org/), [Node.js](https://nodejs.org/) and [NPM](https://www.npmjs.com/) installed.
 Then download the source code, and follow these steps: